 From the above, you can troubleshoot the VCO without transmitting by tuning your "big rig" to just below the 80 meter band to find your VCO frequency.
 A small wire for an antenna from your "big rig" antenna input loosely placed near the VCO which is around L1 toroid will help you hear the signal.
 This way you won't have to be transmitting all the time when troubleshooting or selecting the C7 capacitor.
 With an antenna connected to your kit you should tweak T1 for maximum noise or a maximum carrier from a received signal.

 When selecting the C7 capacitor DO NOT solder it in place yet.
 Form the leads on each C7 capacitor in a bowleg as shown below.
-This will make for a good temporary contact and keeps the capacitor from falling through board.
+This will make for a good temporary contact and keeps the capacitor from falling through board and possibly touching metal.

 Place capacitor in C7 holes in circuitboard.
 It will make sufficient connections to tune the local oscillator so you can select the correct value before soldering.